 The look of a gravel drive or car park can be spoilt by ruts of gravel washed up in piles around the area.
 This is caused because gravel tends to roll on itself as vehicles run over it moving the gravel aside as they go.

-The solution is to use a gravel reinforcement grid system (such as Integra or AdPave) to provide a stable surface for vehicles to run over.
+The solution is to use a gravel reinforcement grid system (such as AdPave) to provide a stable surface for vehicles to run over.
 Again, this sort of surface is a free draining porous paving so you can virtually ignore traditional drainage methods and choose your system according to the needs of the area.
-For commercial & constantly used areas Integra and AdPave provide a hard wearing porous surface and will probably need an appropriate free draining sub base with geotextile above & below to stop migration of the sand or grit bedding.
+For commercial & constantly used areas AdPave provides a hard wearing porous surface and will need an appropriate free draining sub base with geotextile above & below to stop migration of the sand or grit bedding.

 Points to look out for with gravel finishes: